 Grab that orange or that apple before you go for their juiced versions.
 Whole fruits have a lot more crucial nutritional value than juices do.
 You want to chew your fruit, as they contain fiber, vitamins, and more good stuff that helps your body absorb it all better.
 Juices tend to be more sugar and water than anything else, so they go straight to your bloodstream and wear you out quicker.

 Protein is critical for singers.
 It fills us up, and gives us the energy we need to keep singing for a long time.
 Chicken is lean protein.
-It will fill you up, burn longer, and keep your vocal chords from being overwhelmed with fat and oils.
+It will fill you up, burn longer, and keep your vocal cords from being overwhelmed with fat and oils.

 Just like chicken, fish is a lean source of protein.
 Baking or broiling fish in the oven allows you to use less oil than frying, and while it’s cooking you’ll have time to get some fresh veggies ready on the side.